BuilderIO/partytown/docs/sveltekit.md

 ## 3. Then add 3rd party scripts

 This is where we use partytown to add those scripts (note `type="text/partytown"` below).
+If your script declares global functions or variables, make sure they are explicitly declared with `window` and forwarded to the web worker.

 This example shows Google Tag Manager.
+Note `window.gtag = function()` instead of `function gtag()`.

 Putting it together with the previous changes, our `+layout.svelte` looks like:

 ```svelte
 // src/routes/+layout.svelte